-This chapter describes fractal geometry as a bridge between the imaginary and the real, mind and matter, conscious and the unconscious.
-Fractals are multidimensional objects with self-similar detail across size and/or time scales.
-Jung conceived of number as the most primitive archetype of order, serving to link observers with the observed.
-Whereas Jung focused upon natural numbers as the foundation for order that is already conscious in the observer, I offer up the fractal geometry as the underpinnings for a dynamic unconscious destined never to become fully conscious.
-Throughout nature, fractals model the complex, recursively branching structures of self-organizing systems.
-When they serve at the edges of open systems, fractal boundaries articulate a paradoxical zone that simultaneously separates as it connects.
-When modeled by Spencer-Brown's mathematical notation, full interpenetration between inside and outside edges translates to a distinction that leads to no distinction.
-By occupying the infinitely deep "space between" dimensions and levels of existence, fractal boundaries contribute to the notion of intersubjectivity, where self and other become most entwined.
-They also exemplify reentry dynamics of Varela's autonomous systems, plus Hofstadter's ever-elusive "tangled hierarchy" between brain and mind.
+This essay concerns fractal geometry as a bridge between the imaginary and the real, mind and matter, conscious and unconscious.
+The logic rests upon Jung's theory of number as the most primitive archetype of order for linking observers with the observed.
+Whereas Jung focused upon natural numbers as the foundation for order that is already conscious, I offer fractal geometry, with its endlessly recursive iteration on the complex number plane, as the underpinning for a dynamic unconscious destined never to become fully conscious.
+Everywhere in nature, fractal separatrices articulate a paradoxical zone of bounded infinity that both separates and connects nature's edges.
+By occupying the "space between" dimensions and levels of existence, fractal boundaries exemplify reentry dynamics of Varela's autonomous systems, as well as Hofstadter's ever-elusive "tangled hierarchy" where brain and mind are most entwined.
+At this second-order, cybernetic frontier, the horizon of observers observing the observation process remains infinitely complex and ever receding from view.
+I suggest that the property of self-similarity, by which the pattern of the whole permeates fractal parts at different scales, represents the semiotic sign of identity in nature.